chrisdel101/chris-del-portfolio/resume-complete.md

                 <li>Public Speaking/Writing</li>
             </ul>
         </div>
+            {% include work_experience.html %}
             <div id="all-langs-tech">
                 <h3>ALL LANGUAGES AND TECH</h3>
-                <p class="description">These are languages and tech I've worked with, but have not yet gained any on-the-job expereience with.</p>
+                <p class="description">These are languages and tech I've worked with or studied, but have not yet gained sufficient professional experience.</p>
                 <table>
                     <tr>
                         <th>Tech</th>